Mara3l/gooddata-nextjs/README.md

 # GoodData with Next.js

 The repository contains demo of GoodData with Next.js.
+The [result](#result) is visualization from GoodData rendered in Next.js environment.

-If you need more information, please check the documentation about [GoodData UI SDK](https://www.gooddata.com/docs/gooddata-ui/latest/).
+If you have any questions, feel free to ask me on [GoodData slack](https://www.gooddata.com/slack/) (@Patrik Braborec).
+Also, for more information you can check [GoodData UI SDK](https://www.gooddata.com/docs/gooddata-ui/latest/).

-## How to Run GoodData in Next.js
+## How to Render GoodData visualization in Next.js

-The following steps describe basic steps on how to integrate GoodData with Next.js.

 ### Step 1: Install all necessary dependencies

-If you want to run GoodData in Next.js, you need to install all the following dependencies.

 The following packages deal with GoodData backend: